KipCollo/Java-Revision/database/orm/jpa/Readme.md

 Used in conjunction with the EntityResult annotation to map columns specified in the SELECT list of a SQL query to the properties or fields of an entity class.
 ForeignKey
 Used to specify the handling of foreign key constraints when schema generation is in effect.
-GeneratedValue
-Provides for the specification of generation strategies for the values of primary keys.
+@GeneratedValue:- Provides for the specification of generation strategies for the values of primary keys.
-Id
-Specifies the primary key of an entity.
+@Id:- Specifies the primary key of an entity.
-IdClass
-Specifies a composite primary key class that is mapped to multiple fields or properties of the entity.
+@IdClass:- Specifies a composite primary key class that is mapped to multiple fields or properties of the entity.
-Index
-Used in schema generation to specify creation of an index.
+@Index:- Used in schema generation to specify creation of an index.
-Inheritance
-Specifies the inheritance strategy to be used for an entity class hierarchy.
+@Inheritance:- Specifies the inheritance strategy to be used for an entity class hierarchy.
-JoinColumn
-Specifies a column for joining an entity association or element collection.
+@JoinColumn:- Specifies a column for joining an entity association or element collection.
-JoinColumns
-Specifies the mapping for composite foreign keys.
+@JoinColumns:- Specifies the mapping for composite foreign keys.
-JoinTable
-Specifies the mapping of associations.
+@JoinTable:- Specifies the mapping of associations.
-Lob
-Specifies that a persistent property or field should be persisted as a large object to a database-supported large object type.
+@Lob :- Specifies that a persistent property or field should be persisted as a large object to a database-supported large object type.
-ManyToMany
-Specifies a many-valued association with many-to-many multiplicity.
+@ManyToMany:- Specifies a many-valued association with many-to-many multiplicity.
-ManyToOne
-Specifies a single-valued association to another entity class that has many-to-one multiplicity.
+@ManyToOne:- Specifies a single-valued association to another entity class that has many-to-one multiplicity.
 MapKey
 Specifies the map key for associations of type java.util.Map when the map key is itself the primary key or a persistent field or property of the entity that is the value of the map.
 MapKeyClass